Best Hiking Daypacks of 2025

 • Lots of straps

-The Mystery Ranch Gallagator 25 is one of the most durable and versatile options out there.
+The Mystery Ranch Gallagator 25 is one of the most unique and versatile daypacks out there.
 This bag is made to do it all, whether you’re biking in a city park, boarding the airplane for work, or gearing up for a local hike.

-What sets it apart from other contenders on this list is its triple-zipper front access.
-This model forgoes a mesh stash pocket on the front of the bag in favor of a Y-shaped design.
-This translates into unmatched main compartment access.
-For hikers who want to get to the bottom of their pack without removing everything on top, the tri-zipper is a unique and practical innovation.
+What sets it apart from others on this list is its triple-zipper front access.
+This model forgoes a mesh stash pocket on the front of the bag in favor of a Y-shaped zipper design.
+This translates into unrivaled main compartment access.
+If you want to get to the bottom of your pack without removing everything on top, the tri-zipper is a unique and practical innovation.

 This model offers plenty of external lash points and multiple gear loops to bring along anything you need.
-The broad, comfortable shoulder straps feature two additional cinch pockets and removable sternum and hip straps.
-Like the Wy’east, we found the shoulder straps are best for those with a broad upper body and a bit too wide at the bottom to fit narrower frames well.
+The broad, comfortable shoulder straps feature two additional cinch pockets and two adjustable and removable sternum straps.

-Our biggest issue with the Gallagator 25 comes down to the minimal organizational pockets.
-It only has one large zippered external pocket in the brain.
-We appreciate this area, but it doesn’t have internal dividers or zippers, so you’ll need to dig for a while to find what you’re looking for or use other small organizer bags.
+Our biggest issue with the Gallagator 25 comes down to the minimal structure and small organizational pockets.
+It’s fairly floppy without an internal frame.
+And, there’s only one large zippered external pocket at the brain.
+It doesn’t have internal dividers or zippers, so you’ll need to improvise.
 We also found the water bottle pockets are a bit oversized for even our biggest containers.

 Because of the many zippers and long nylon straps, we don’t think the Gallagator 25 is as aesthetic or modern as other bags on this list.
 But, where it falls short in style, it more than makes up for it with solid construction, excellent comfort, and great accessibility.
 And, at only one pound, six ounces, the Gallagator 25 is impressively light for how durable it is.

-This pack is one of the most unique bags on the list.
-For hikers who prioritize gear access over everything, this Mystery Ranch model is a durable, lightweight, and functional bag that’s built to handle most activities from streets to streams.
+This pack is one of the most innovative on our list.
+For hikers who prioritize gear access over everything, this Mystery Ranch model is a durable, lightweight, and functional choice that’s built to handle most activities from streets to streams.

 Stock image of Venture Pal 35